SoftwareHeritage/swh-deposit/README.md

 SWORD uses IRI notion, Internationalized Resource Identifier.
 In this chapter, we will describe SWH's IRIs.

+### SD-IRI - The Service Document IRI

+The Service Document IRI.
+This is the IRI from which the client can discover its collection IRI.

 ### Col-IRI - The Collection IRI

 The software collection associated to one user.